Core Subjects

 Instilling a love of literature and the thrill of ‘discovering’ new texts are central to the path of creating thoughtful readers and powerful young writers.

-Thus, the celebrated annual event of Bede’s Book Week is not only a thrilling way to start our academic year but is also a springboard to inspiring a love of reading throughout the year.
-The weeklong festival of events includes visits and workshops from acclaimed authors as well as book-themed competitions that encourage creativity and originality.
-Our well-stocked library also plays a core role in promoting reading for pleasure and our librarian is on hand to recommend and inspire the children with the latest book titles.
+That is why Bede’s annual Book Week is not just a thrilling way to start our academic year, but also a springboard for inspiring a love of reading throughout the year.
+The week-long festival of events includes visits and workshops from acclaimed authors as well as book-themed competitions that encourage creativity and originality.
+Our well-stocked library also plays a core role in promoting reading for pleasure and our experienced librarian is on hand to recommend and inspire the children with the latest titles.

-In the Summer Term, children delve into Greek myths, researching Greek gods and goddesses, tracing character transformations and main themes such as the triumph of good over evil.
-The class create their own mythical creature which will feature in their own version of a Greek myth
+The Summer Term sees us delving into the fantastic world of Greek myths.
+Children research Greek gods and goddesses, tracing character transformations and identifying main themes such as the timeless triumph of good over evil.
+A creative highlight is the design of their own mythical creature, which will feature in their unique version of a Greek myth.

-During the Spring Term, in collaboration with the Geography department, pupils research, write and record news reports on plastic pollution.
-They use digital media to record and present their reports.
-Later in the term, poetry becomes a focus as children explore form, tone and language techniques through listening, reading and performing a range of diverse poetry linked by a common theme.
-Children create an anthology of poetry inspired by the poems studied on the theme of seasons and are invited to perform poetry by heart in a national competition.
+During the Spring Term, in collaboration with the Geography department, pupils research, write and record news reports on the pressing issue of plastic pollution, utilising digital media to present their findings.
+Later in the term, poetry becomes a central focus as children explore form, tone and language techniques by listening to, reading and performing a range of diverse poetry linked by the theme of seasons.
+This culminates in the creation of their own anthology of poetry, inspired by the poems studied.
+Pupils are also invited to perform poetry by heart in a national competition.

 Maths